GreenPowerMonitor/reffectory/docs/api.md

 ## `dispatch!`
 This function dispatches an **event** that will be processed by the event handling machinery.
-That **event** mues be a vector of at least one element.
+That **event** must be a vector of at least one element.
 The first element identifies the kind of event and the rest of the elements are the payload of the event.

 **Important**: The corresponding event handler will be **synchronously** run.